hankypoo7/The-blooket-hacks/README.md

 **Credits**

-@Snowflake-Coder-H2o is letting me use the tokens and xp hack, as well as the sell dupe blooks and the remove gliz box hack.
+Thank you to @Snowflake-Coder-H2o for letting me use the tokens and xp hack, as well as the sell dupe blooks and the remove gliz box hack.

 Thank you to @Basil for letting me use the hack menu hack

-Thank you to @ZasticBradyn for the remove gliz box hack
+Thank you to @ZasticBradyn for the remove gliz box hack, as well as the bypass hack, and the get every answer correct hack.

 Thank you to @gbasil for letting me use the hack menu hack